 BOOKING TERMS AND CONDITIONS

-• Payment must be made before the conference unless specific arrangements are agreed in advance.
+• Payment must be made before the conference.

 • Delegates must provide proof of eligibility for their specific category.